Decontamination of Mutual Contamination Models: Identification

-\end{enumerate} \end{proof} Lemma \ref{facts} gives us some useful properties of the two-sample $\kappa^*$ that we exploit in the PartialLabel and Demix algorithms.
+We present some technical results that are used repeatedly for our identification results.
+Lemma \ref{facts} gives us some useful properties of the two-sample $\kappa^*$ that we exploit in the PartialLabel and Demix algorithms.
 Statement \emph{1} gives an alternative form of $\kappa^*$.
 Statement \emph{2} gives the intuitive result that the residues lie on the boundary of the simplex.
 Statement \emph{3} gives a useful relation for determining whether two mixture proportions are on the same face; we use this relation extensively in our algorithms. \begin{lemma} Let $F_1, \ldots, F_K$ be jointly irreducible distributions with $\vec{F} = (F_1, \ldots, F_K)^T$, $Q_1, Q_2$ be two distributions such that $Q_i = \vec{\eta}_i^T \vec{F}$ where $\vec{\eta}_i \in \si_K$ for $i =1,2$ and $\vec{\eta}_1 \neq \vec{\eta}_2$.
 Let $R$ be the residue of $Q_1$ wrt $Q_2$ and $R = \vec{\mu}^T \vec{F}$. \begin{enumerate} \item There is a one-to-one correspondence between the optimization problem in $\kappa^*(Q_1 \, | \, Q_2)$ and the optimization problem

 via $\alpha = (1- \kappa)^{-1}$. \item $ \vec{\mu} \in \partial \si_K$.